sharduul/chalk/_posts/2020-06-14-how-to-make-responsive-webapps.md

 ---
 layout: post
-title: "How To Make Your HTML Responsive"
+title: "How To Make Responsive Web Apps"
-description: "This articles teaches you How To Make Your HTML Responsive."
+description: "This articles teaches you how to make your HTML responsive using media queries.
+Make a responsive website in easy steps."
 tags: [programming, javascript, the-how-series]
-og_image: "responsive.png"
+og_image: "posts/specific/responsive.png"
 ---

 Responsive Web Design means using HTML and CSS to automatically resize, hide, shrink, or